kketevani/kkapanadze/content/_index.md

 show_action_link: true
 show_social_links: true

-description: "My name is Ketevani Kapanadze.
+description: "გამარჯობა - welcome 🤝
 <br> I am an Assistant professor (non-tenure) at Charles University, Faculty of Law, and I am working as a postdoc on [EqualStrength](https://equalstrength.eu).
 <br> I have obtained Ph.D. in Economics and Econometrics from CERGE-EI.
 <br> I am a member oof CERGE-EI Foundation Teaching Fellow (NY, USA) and the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).